 - Financial Responsibilities - The anti-rejection medications needed after transplant can be very expensive-depending on what type of insurance coverage you may have.
 It is important to plan for these added expenses, as well as the expense of frequent trips to the transplant clinic and uncompensated time off work.
 Our financial coordinators and social workers will work with you to come up with a plan before the actual transplant takes place.
 If you need assistance after the transplant they are also available to help you follow through with your plan.

 One option available to some kidney transplant patients is to receive a kidney from a living donor.
 We encourage live kidney donation as a central part of our program due to its multiple advantages and benefits to patients with renal failure.
 This person may be a blood relative such as a parent or sibling.
 A spouse or friend may also be a donor.
-Because each person is born with two kidneys, and only one is necessary to maintain function, it is possible for a living person to donate a kidney to a patient.

 To learn more about the Transplant Institute of Florida, please call (727) 588-5728.